 An employer will reach out to you for an interview if they think you could be a good match for the job.
 The interview may last about 30 minutes to 1 hour.
 This is a time for you to share more about yourself.
 Your employer will ask questions based on the skills and experiences you shared in your cover letter and resume.
 Think of this an opportunity for you to show that you are a great fit for the job and a chance to get to know a potential employer.
 Sometimes it is easy to forget that you also need to feel comfortable with a boss and work environment.

 What should I do?

 Research.
-Spend some time learning about the person who is interviewing you and the company or organization you are applying to.
+Spend some time learning about the person who is interviewing you and the company or organization you are applying for.
 This will help you to go into the interview feeling confident and informed.

 Prepare questions of your own.
 What else would you like to know that you did not learn from doing research?
 Write down 3-5 questions that would help you learn more about the position, what your role might look like, and what the employer is looking for from their employees.